tradingview/lightweight-charts/docs/constants.md

 `PlotRowSearchMode` enums is used to specify plot by index searching mode

-- `PlotRowSearchMode.Exact` - search a plot exact at index
+- `PlotRowSearchMode.Exact` - search a plot at the index
-- `PlotRowSearchMode.NearestLeft` - search the nearest plot from left side
+- `PlotRowSearchMode.NearestLeft` - search a plot at the index, if it is not exist search for the nearest plot from left side from the index
-- `PlotRowSearchMode.NearestRight` - search the nearest plot from right side
+- `PlotRowSearchMode.NearestRight` - search a plot at the index, if it is not exist search for the nearest plot from right side from the index